shivamaggarwal7/spring-mvc-portlet/README.md

  - Mapping of bean class used for user interaction and actual model class should be done appropriately -In case of similar names,make sure the correct import is done

+# Update:
+  - Defining exception in service.xml
+  	- The generated source is a checked exception
+  	- Exception should be used only to validate a certain business rule on data rather than simply validating user input
+  	- In current case,we check if modified date is not after a certain defined business date,else the exception is thrown
+  	- LocalDate API from Java 8 is used which is more utilitarian in terms of available methods